 Here are the best recipes for getting the most out of your turkey using your smoker.

 Smoking a whole turkey is the best way to feed a crowd with a bird that fits tradition but with more flavor than your classic oven-roasted turkey.
-A whole smoked turkey is exactly what it sounds like, a whole bird.
+A smoked whole turkey is exactly what it sounds like, a whole bird.
 You prepare the bird by removing the neck and giblets, tying the legs together, and tucking the wingtips.

 To maximize the flavor, brine the turkey (if it hasn’t been brined already) and season with fat and your favorite dry rub.
 Then, smoke directly on the grill, breast-side up, for about 30 minutes per pound.
 If you don’t have a smoker, you can smoke a turkey on your pellet grill as long as you use indirect heat.